NVIDIA/modulus/docs/tutorials/profiling.rst

 We'll get more into the details of some of these tools later, but at a high level:

-#.
-The `Profiler` is the core utility of `physicsnemo`'s profiling features.
+* The `Profiler` is the core utility of `physicsnemo`'s profiling features.
   Similar to the `physicsnemo` DistributedManager, this class is a singleton instance designed to enable easy access to profiling handles and propogate configurations.
   The Profiler is meant to be your steering wheel for driving different profiling techniques, without having to go into your code and change annotations or decorations.
   We'll see how to enable the profiler with different techniques below.
 An instance of the PhysicsNeMo Profiler can be used as a context for profiling.

-#. `profile` is a function decorator that you can use to mark specific functions
-in your code for profiling.
+* `profile` is a function decorator that you can use to mark specific functions in your code for profiling.
 It is targeting tools like python's `line_profiler` utility, and generally most useful for python operations that aren't backed by an asynchronous backend like CUDA.
 You can freely decorate functions with `@profile` but it is not a context manager.  `@profile` takes no arguments.

-#. `annotate` is context-decorator and shortcut to `nvtx` annotations.
+* `annotate` is context-decorator and shortcut to `nvtx` annotations.
   `annotate` can also be used as a context just like `nvtx.annotate`.

-which will (in the physicsnemo profiling tools) turn on automatic annotation for the duration of the context.
-This can be expensive, and has to be explicitly

 The Workload
 ^^^^^^^^^^^^